 Parents and students will use this Course Description Book to review descriptions of their already selected core classes (English, Health/Fitness, Math, World History, and Science) and exploratory options.

-Students will choose either (not both) Exploratory Wheel A, or Music Exploratory Wheel B, by entering their selection on page 1 (Course Selection Sheet CSS) & returning, with parent signature, to the 5th grade teacher by the following dates:
+Students will choose either (not both) Exploratory Wheel A, or Music Exploratory Wheel B, by entering their selection on the Google Form link below, by Friday, March 19th, 2021.